iowacountiesit/icit-sec.icymi/README.md

 # icit-sec.icymi
-ICIT-SEC InfoSec News for Monthly Meetings
+ICIT-SEC InfoSec News for Monthly Meetings (In Case You Missed It)